samerickson/dotfiles/README.md

 This repository is all of my configuration files.
 I make use of stow to manage the symbolic links, and I try to create scripts that can be used to install and configure things when a simple symbolic link to a config file is insufficient.

+## References

+Most of the ansible scripts were initially taken from: [TechDufus | dotfiles](https://github.com/TechDufus/dotfiles).

 ## Dependencies

 - `delta`: Used for git diff: [link](https://github.com/dandavison/delta)